Human Subjects Institutional Review Board (IRB)

 The NSU IRB follows the 2018 revisions to the federal regulations–called the “Common Rule”–that govern U.S. IRBs.
 The complete text of the Common Rule (formally called 45 CFR 46) is located at https://www.hhs.gov/ohrp/regulations-and-policy/regulations/45-cfr-46/index.html

-Logging in to Mentor: The NSU IRB uses Single Sign-on (SSO) to manage user access.
+Logging in to Mentor: The system uses Single Sign-on (SSO) to manage user access.
 First, log in to the NSU computer network using your email credentials.
 Then, use the following link to automatically log in to Mentor: https://www.axiommentor.com/login/shibLogin.cfm?i=nsula.

-The NSU IRB recommends submitting all NSU IRB research applications, including the NHSR Questionnaire, at least six weeks before the planned research start date in case formal review (Exempt, Expedited, or Full Board) of the study is required.
+IMPORTANT: The NSU IRB recommends submitting all research applications at least six weeks before the planned research start date in case full review (Expedited or Full Board) of the study is required.
+The typical timeframe for the NSU IRB to complete a review of a study–in each Review Type–is as follows (in business days): QI or NHSR Review = 3-5 days; Exempt = 5-10 days; Expedited = 11-20 days; Full Board = 21-40 days.

 Contact the IRB Office at 318-357-5228 with any questions about completing the application and/or the protocol review process.
-We are happy to consult on a research proposal and recommend doing so prior to submission of the NHSR Questionnaire.
+We are happy to consult on a research proposal and recommend doing so prior to submission of the IRB application form.

 In compliance with policies established by the United States Department of Health and Human Services (HHS), when human beings are used as subjects in research projects, safeguards must be established to protect the health, well-being and rights of the subjects.
 University policy requires that all research proposals for which data is to be collected from human subjects shall be submitted to the Human Subjects Institutional Review Board to determine whether a formal review is required.
 It is the responsibility of the NSU faculty member to assure compliance with this policy in research conducted by either a student advisee or the faculty member.